Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 A smart contract is a program that runs in the blockchain and has its correct execution enforced by the consensus protocol.
 A smart contract can be thought analogous to an object in OOP terminology.
 It encapsulates state within itself.
 This state is manipulated by a set of functions which are called either directly by the clients or indirectly by another smart contracts.
 Smart contracts are defined using Turing complete languages like [Solidity](https://solidity.readthedocs.io/en/develop/).
 In this post we will be using Solidity, a static typed language, for all of our examples which will be executing on top of the [Ethereum blockchain](https://www.ethereum.org/).

 The execution semantics of a transaction[1] in the Ethereum block chain should ideally exhibit *atomicity* and *consistency*.
-The paper by Lu, et al find at fault this very assumption.
+The paper by Lu, et al finds at fault this very assumption.
 They pinpoint 4 primary problems existent in the semantics of Smat Contracts.
 They are:
 * Transaction-Ordering Dependence
 * Timestamp Dependence
 * Mishandled Exceptions